-The results of this initial review will inform any proposals for amendments to the terms of the policy framework, such amendments to be subject to appropriate consultation with relevant stakeholders.
+The results of this review will inform any proposals for amendments to the terms of the policy framework, such amendments to be subject to appropriate consultation with relevant stakeholders.
+Thereafter, at least once within each subsequent two-year period, the working party (or its nominated successor) shall undertake further reviews, such reviews to include consideration of the views of stakeholders, such as CMO members and licensees.

 The review process will include collation of the information gathered by the working party and the reporting of findings to the full BCC membership.